Zabooby/mpv-config/README.md

 - [sview](https://github.com/he2a/mpv-scripts/blob/main/scripts/sview.lua) - A simple script to show multiple shaders running, in a clean list.
 Triggered on shader activation or by toggle button.
 - [webtorrent-mpv-hook](https://github.com/mrxdst/webtorrent-mpv-hook) - Adds a hook that allows mpv to stream torrents.
     - **This script needs to be setup manually, follow installation steps [here](https://github.com/mrxdst/webtorrent-mpv-hook#install)**.
+    - **Point to the same location in the file structure section below for the webtorrent.js file.**
     - **It provides a osd overlay to show info/progress.** **(Requires [node.js](https://nodejs.org/en/download/) to be installed)**.
 - - -
 - [Anime4k](https://github.com/bloc97/Anime4K) - Shaders designed to scale and enhance anime.
 Includes shaders for line sharpening, artefact removal, denoising, upscaling, and more.